tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 ## Cause 6: Tech comm buys in to the "reading to do" paradigm for docs, minimizing the need for longer conceptual docs

-Another reason for lack of product overviews, even when outsiders like tech writers create the product docs, is because of tech comm's strategy preference for task-oriented docs.
-There's a strong belief among most tech writers that users turn to docs only when they have a problem they're trying to solve.
+Another reason for lack of product overviews, even when outsiders like tech writers create the product docs, is due to tech comm's strategy preference for task-oriented docs.
+There's a strong belief among most tech writers that users turn to docs only when they have a task-related problem they're trying to solve.

 As a result, docs are usually problem-oriented, focused on what users want to do and achieve.
 Conceptual docs are often seen as a sideshow to the task-oriented docs.
 This idea is so pervasive, it hardly needs explaining.
 The hallmark of good technical docs, most tech writers believe, is a list of numbered steps that takes users through a complex task.

 This more action-oriented, experiential approach to learning has its roots in a movement called "minimalism" that John Carroll, author of the [*Nurnberg Funnel*](https://www.amazon.com/The-Nurnberg-Funnel-Instruction-Communication/dp/0262031639,) identified in the 1980s.
 Describing John Carroll's minimalism approach, scholars David Farkas and Thomas Williams write: